coopershaw1116/block-blast-ds/README.md

 # Disclaimer

-Block Blast!
-DS is a fan-made recreation and is not affiliated with or endorsed by Hungry Studio.
+**Block Blast!
+DS is a fan-made recreation and is not affiliated with or endorsed by Hungry Studio.**

-All original trademarks and intellectual property belong to their respective owners.
+**All original trademarks and intellectual property belong to their respective owners.**

-All assets are faithful recreations of their original counterparts.
+**All assets are faithful recreations of their original counterparts.**

-Drafton (Me) does not endorse the game piracy, illegal game distribution or flashcarts.
+**Drafton (Me) does not endorse the game piracy, illegal game distribution or flashcarts.**

-Software is released "as is" with no guarrenty or warrenty.
-All forks must remain under the license "GPL 3.0" to remain legally compliant of the rules of the license.
+**Software is released "as is" with no guarrenty or warrenty.
+All forks must remain under the license "GPL 3.0" to remain legally compliant of the rules of the license.**

 ---

-**_Made with Love by Drafton_**
+**_Made with ❤️ by Drafton_**